plone/training/docs/mastering-plone/installation.md

 This will start the server on port 3000.

-You can change the port and/or hostname for the frontend by specifying PORT and/or HOST:
+You can change the port and/or hostname for the frontend by specifying `PORT` and/or `HOST`:

 ```shell
 HOST=my_hostname PORT=1234 yarn start